hoanhan101/gray/_pages/about.md

 I'm Hoanh, a software engineer with a background in distributed systems.
 In my free time, I enjoy contributing to open-source projects, building and running personal ones.
-- I built [Motion](https://motion.hoanhan.co/) to help people set goals they actually follow using 4 simple strategies.
-More than 300 people signed up in the first week since the launch in October 2020.
 - I created [The Ultimate-Go Study Guide](https://github.com/hoanhan101/ultimate-go) to help people learn Go programming language better.
 The project now has over 13,000+ stars on GitHub and also has an [eBook version](https://gumroad.com/l/bpUYF) that has sold over 3,000 copies